 “That depends on how strong of a homebuyer you are,” Bogan says.
 “For someone who produces the information that is requested and doesn’t have a lot of moving parts, it can be done in less than an hour.”

-Even if yours is a complicated case — for example, if you’re self-employed — you should have a response within 3 days.
+Even if yours is a complicated case — for example, if you’re self-employed — you should have a response within three business days.

 You can help the pre-approval process go quickly by having your documents prepared and being responsive to any questions from your lender.